ropensci/dataaimsr/paper/paper.md

 [1]: https://open-aims.github.io/data-platform/

-Currently, there are two AIMS long-term monitoring datasets available to be downloaded through `dataaimsr`:

-### Northern Australia Automated Marine Weather And Oceanographic Stations

-Automatic weather stations have been deployed by AIMS since 1980.
-Most of the stations are along the Great Barrier Reef (GBR) including the Torres Strait in North-Eastern Australia but there is also a station in Darwin and one at Ningaloo Reef in Western Australia.
-Many of the stations are located on the reef itself either on poles located in the reef lagoon or on tourist pontoons or other structures.
-A list of the weather stations which have been deployed by AIMS and the period of time for which data may be available can be found on the [AIMS metadata][2] webpage. **NB:** Records may not be continuous for the time spans given.
+Currently, there are two AIMS long-term monitoring datasets available to be downloaded through `dataaimsr`: 1) the Northern Australia Automated Marine Weather And Oceanographic Stations---a list of the weather stations which have been deployed by AIMS and the period of time for which data may be available can be found on the [AIMS metadata][2] webpage; 2) AIMS Sea Water Temperature Observing System (AIMS Temperature Logger Program)---for more information on the dataset and its usage, please visit the [AIMS metadata][3] webpage.

 [2]: https://apps.aims.gov.au/metadata/view/0887cb5b-b443-4e08-a169-038208109466

-### AIMS Sea Water Temperature Observing System (AIMS Temperature Logger Program)

-The data provided here are from a number of sea water temperature monitoring programs conducted in tropical and subtropical coral reefs environments around Australia.
-Data are available from approximately 80 GBR sites, 16 Coral Sea sites, 7 sites in North West Western Australia (WA), 8 Queensland regional ports, 13 sites in the Solitary Islands, 4 sites in Papua New Guinea and 10 sites in the Cocos (Keeling) Islands.
-Data are obtained from in-situ data loggers deployed on the reef.
-Temperature instruments sample water temperatures every 5-10 minutes (typically) and are exchanged and downloaded approximately every 12 months.
-Temperature loggers on the reef-flat are generally placed just below Lowest Astronomical Tide level.
-Reef-slope (or where specified as Upper reef-slope) generally refers to depths 5--9 m while Deep reef-slope refers to depths of ~20 m.
-For more information on the dataset and its usage, please visit the [AIMS metadata][3] webpage.

 [3]: https://apps.aims.gov.au/metadata/view/4a12a8c0-c573-11dc-b99b-00008a07204e